Creating the Web Service Proxy

 The Add Web Reference dialog box opens.

-- In the URL field, enter the complete path to the Reporting Services Web service.
+In the URL field, enter the complete path to the Report Server Web service.

-A simplified URL for the Reporting Services Web service might look like this:
+A simplified URL for the report execution endpoint of the Report Server Web service might look like this:

-The URL contains the domain in which the Reporting Services Web service is deployed, the name of the folder containing the service, and the name of the discovery file for the service.
+The URL contains the domain in which the Report Server Web service is deployed, the name of the folder containing the service, and the name of the discovery file for the service.
 For a complete description of the different URL elements, see Accessing the SOAP API.

 A description of the methods and properties provided by the Web service appears in the Browser pane on the left.

-Note For more information about the items associated with the Reporting Services Web service, see Web Service Features.
+For more information about the items associated with the Report Server Web service, see Report Server Web Service Methods.

-- Verify that your project can use the Reporting Services Web service, and that you have appropriate permission to access the report server.
+Verify that your project can use the Report Server Web service, and that you have appropriate permission to access the report server.

-- In the Web reference name field, enter a name that you will use in your code to access the Reporting Services Web service programmatically.
+In the Web reference name field, enter a name that you will use in your code to access the Report Server Web service programmatically.

 The new reference appears in Solution Explorer under the Web References node for the active project, named as specified in the Web reference name field.